-- Unwillingness to return to school; - Displays of excessive anxiety, becoming withdrawn or unusually quiet; - Failure to produce work, or producing unusually poor work, or work that appears to have been copied, interfered with or spoilt by others; - Books, bags, money and other belongings suddenly and repeatedly go "missing", or are damaged; - Change to established habits (e.g. giving up music lessons, change to accent or vocabulary); - Diminished levels of self-confidence; - Frequent visits to Reception with symptoms which may relate to stress or anxiety, such as stomach pains or headaches; - Unexplained cuts and bruises; - Frequent absence, erratic attendance or late arrival to class; - Choosing the company of adults rather than peers; - Signs or evidence of self-harm; - Displaying repressed body language and poor eye contact; - Difficulty in sleeping or experiencing nightmares; or - Talking of suicide or running away from home or school.
+- Unwillingness to return to school; - Displays of excessive anxiety, becoming withdrawn or unusually quiet; - Failure to produce work, or producing unusually poor work, or work that appears to have been copied, interfered with or spoilt by others; - Books, bags, money and other belongings suddenly and repeatedly go "missing", or are damaged; - Change to established habits (e.g. giving up music lessons, change to accent or vocabulary); - Diminished levels of self-confidence; - Frequent visits to Reception with symptoms which may relate to stress or anxiety, such as stomach pains or headaches; - Unexplained cuts and bruises; - Frequent absence, erratic attendance or late arrival to class; - Choosing the company of adults rather than peers; - Signs or evidence of self-harm; - Displaying repressed body language and poor eye contact; - Difficulty in sleeping or experiencing nightmares; or - Talking of suicide or running away from home or school; - Being frightened of walking to and from school or changing their usual route; - Unable to sleep, crying themselves to sleep, having nightmares; - Having their possessions go missing; - Refusing to talk about what's wrong; - Unwillingness to share information about online accounts & activity; - Beginning to bully other children/siblings; - Becoming aggressive and unreasonable.